dowobeha/MT_Summit_2015/README.md

-**Effects of Word Alignment Visualization on Post-Editing Quality & Speed** by Lane Schwartz, Isabel Lacruz and Tatyana Bystrova to appear in _The Proceedings of the MT Summit XV, Miama, Florida, 30 Oct - 3 Nov 2015_
+**Effects of Word Alignment Visualization on Post-Editing Quality & Speed** by Lane Schwartz, Isabel Lacruz and Tatyana Bystrova to appear in _The Proceedings of the MT Summit XV, Miami, Florida, 30 Oct - 3 Nov 2015_

 The files are organized as follows: